TrackMania: TrackMania2: Lagoon

 TrackMania2: Lagoon was announced on May 9, 2017.
 This environment became available on ManiaPlanet on May 23, 2017.
 With this environment ported from TrackMania Turbo (2016), ManiaPlanet was given a large update called "ManiaPlanet 4".

 TrackMania Turbo (2016)

 Announced at Ubisoft's E3 2015 conference, TrackMania Turbo is a spin-off heavily inspired by 90s arcade racers.
 The game has been released in North America on March 22, 2016 for the PlayStation 4 and Xbox One and on March 24, 2016 for Microsoft Windows.

 Trackmania (2020)

 A remake of Trackmania Nations was announced for Microsoft Windows on February 29, 2020, and was due to be released on May 5, 2020, but was delayed until July 1, 2020, due to the COVID-19 pandemic.
-It will be set to be released on consoles and cloud platforms in early 2023.
+It was released on consoles and cloud platforms on May 15, 2023.

-The base game is free-to-play, with additional content available with a paid subscription model, including an in-game track editor, online events and car customization.
+The base game is free-to-play, with additional content available with a paid subscription model, including a more advanced in-game track editor, online events and car customization.

-Environments

-The game series' featured environments are "Desert" (also known as "Speed"), "Rally", "Snow" (also known as "Alpine"), "Bay", "Coast", "Island", "Stadium", "Canyon", "Valley", and "Lagoon".